Becoming a Master Gardener Volunteer

 The 40 hours of volunteer time outside the training is really the most important aspect of the program.
 This is why University of Maine Cooperative Extension invests so much in volunteers.
 Over the past 20+ years UMaine Extension has reached thousands of people in York County with educational information through the outreach efforts of trained Master Gardener Volunteers.
 Our volunteers have consistently found volunteering as a Master Gardener to be highly rewarding.
 This is a big commitment, however, so if you think your life this year may be too busy to volunteer, please consider applying another time.

 Class is limited to 30 participants.
 We do have an application screening process.
-This is not a first come first serve application process.
+This is not a first come, first serve application process.
 What we primarily look for in successful applicants is enthusiasm, some experience in gardening, and volunteer community service.
 Please give serious consideration to your application.
-Applications must be received by December 4, 2018.
+Applications must be received by January 6, 2020.
 Please note that a current Letter of Reference is required with your application. (one per applicant, but may not be from a spouse, partner or family member.
 Your letter should be from someone who can speak to your commitment to volunteering) You will hear back from us as to whether or not you have been selected for this year’s program within 2 weeks after the application deadline.

 The Master Gardener Volunteers program is one of the most popular and valued programs offered by the University of Maine Cooperative Extension.
 The dedication of Master Gardener Volunteers to addressing local issues through volunteerism is a model used by other organizations throughout the country.